Herd management is more effective than killing wolves

 Fences and guard dogs reduce losses more effectively

 Some non-lethal ways did not affect the losses, like distracting the carnivores with other carcasses.
 But more commonly used ways proved to be effective in reducing depredation numbers.
-These methods include fladry, electric fences, guard dogs and night enclosures.
+These methods include shepherds, electric fences, livestock guardian dogs and night enclosures.

 Since the coyote’s relative, the golden jackal, is on the rise in Europe, livestock owners should consider a combination of measures for the best livestock protection.
 In France, electric fences, guard dogs and night enclosures proved their effectiveness in a long-term study.
 Depending on the herd size, a combination of at least 5 guard dogs and night enclosures would prevent almost all wolf depredation.
 These methods proved in 80% of the cases to be effective, compared to only 29% with killing predators.

 ” …we found a greater proportion of non-lethal methods were effective in preventing carnivore predation on livestock than lethal methods. ” – A. Treves, M. Krofel, and J. McManus

 The conclusion is clear, stating that farmers, managers, policy makers and courts have to consider effectiveness of intervention methods before implementing.
 They need a common strategy and consider public acceptance and ecological consequences as well.